gallantries/gallantries.github.io/handbook.md

 Imani recruited 2 **local helpers** for each day.
 One of the helpers, **Casey**,  has some previous experience with RNA-seq data analysis and Galaxy.
 Before the workshop, they went through the training material and tested it.
 They help participants during the workshop when they are stuck or get different results than the instructors.
 They also give direct feedback to the instructor about the pace, possible local issues etc.

-Max also recruited 4 **instructors** whose **Farah**.
-Farah is trained bioinformaticians and experienced instructors giving regularly training to scientists on HTS data analysis.
-They will teach the morning of the 2nd day (introduction and the frist steps of RNA-seq data analysis).
+Max also recruited 4 **instructors**, **Farah** among them.
+Farah is a trained bioinformatician and experienced instructor, giving regularly training to scientists on HTS data analysis.
+They will teach in the morning of the 2nd day (introduction and the first steps of RNA-seq data analysis).
 Farah is located in Germany and teaches from a room at their institute in front of their computer.
-During this teaching morning, they adapt their pace given the feedback they got from the local helpers, check the status of participants job on a dedicated page and also answer questions from participants written on chat.
+During this teaching morning, they adapt their pace given the feedback they receive from the local helpers, check the status of participants job on a dedicated page and also answer questions from participants written on chat.

 **Alex** is a PhD student in molecular biology based in Greece.
 They would like to learn about RNA-seq data analysis to be able to analyze the data they generated.
 They heard about the workshop and join one site for the workshop close to their institute.
-As **participant**, Alex actively participates to the workshop by running their first RNA-seq data analysis given the instructor's instructions, asks for help to local helpers when stucks, raises their questions on the participant chat and gives feedback using sticky notes and dedicated feedback forms.
+As **participant**, Alex actively participates in the workshop by running their first RNA-seq data analysis given the instructor's instructions, asks for help from local helpers when stuck, raises their questions on the participant chat and gives feedback using sticky notes and dedicated feedback forms.

 # Curriculum and schedule for an event

-A typical Gallantries event covers the computational analysis of HTS data from the raw data to the development of publication ready visualizations of the analyzed results within **3 days** with hands-on training:
+A typical Gallantries event covers the computational analysis of HTS data from raw data to the development of publication ready visualizations of the analyzed results within **3 days** of hands-on training:

-- The first day is usually an introduction to Galaxy, quality control and (if time allow it) mapping.
+- The first day is usually an introduction to Galaxy, quality control and, if time allows, mapping.
 - On the second day, the training covers HTS data analysis, e.g. reference based RNA-seq analysis from raw sequences to differential expression analysis.
 - The third day is dedicated to downstream analysis & visualisation of generated results with Rstudio in Galaxy, after an introduction to R.

 Every day the workshop usually run from **8:30-10:00** to **17:00-18:30** (give or take, depending on questions at the end).
-A typical schedule could be:
+The suggested schedule is following

 Time | Topic | Material | Speaker
  --- | --- | --- | ---